tektoncd/website/content/en/docs/Concepts/_index.md

 start the provided command if a specific annotation appears as files.
-For example, when you ask Tekton to run two steps consecutively in a task, the `entrypoint` binary injected into the second step container will wait idly until the the annotations report that the first step container has successfully completes.
+For example, when you ask Tekton to run two steps consecutively in a task, the `entrypoint` binary injected into the second step container will wait idly until the annotations report that the first step container has successfully completed.

 In addition, Tekton Pipelines schedules some containers to run automatically before and after your step containers, so as to support specific built-in